mmmmmagina/relay/JSONRPC.md

   - `fillAmountS` - Amount of sell.
   - `fillAmountB` - Amount of buy.
   - `isBuy` - is buy or sell.
-  - `ts` - The timestamp of matching time.
+  - `timestamp` - The timestamp of matching time.
   - `relatedOrderHash` - The order hash.
 2. `pageIndex`
 3. `pageSize`